Martje Thalmann

-Biography

-Personal
+Personal life

 Martje Saljé was born in Bremen.
-She spent a large part of her childhood living in Norway.
-While she was growing up the family also lived for a time in Canada.
-Gunther Salje, her father worked as professor of film and theatre.
-She tells interviewers that even as a small child she had an appetite for performing, mastering a range of instruments including piano, guitar, Double bass, flute, renaissance lute, accordion and 'cello.
+She spent a large part of her childhood living in Norway, and also lived for a time in Canada.
+Her father, Gunther Salje, worked as professor of film and theatre.
+As a small child she had an appetite for performing, mastering a range of instruments including piano, guitar, double bass, flute, renaissance lute, accordion and cello.
 While she was growing up, membership of the local church community provided ample opportunity for helping to shape the music in the church, performing in bands and, beyond the musical scene, for engaging in youth work more broadly.
-After leaving school she studied History and Music at the University of Oldenburg.
-She retains a powerful addiction to music, consciously fixing her own settings and improvisations on the "rules" identified and codified by Bach: "Music used to be how I supported myself: today it is my hobby".
+After leaving school she studied history and music at the University of Oldenburg.
+She continues to pursue music as a hobby, fixing her own settings and improvisations on the "rules" identified and codified by Bach.
 (Note: "Musik war früher mein Lebensinhalt, und heute ist sie mein Hobby.")
 She has performed on international tours in France, Belgium, Italy, Britain and Poland: she has worked with rock groups, dance troupes and jazz ensembles.

-After leaving university she worked in museums and archive departments and in teaching.
+After leaving university, Thalmann worked in museums and archive departments and in teaching.
 She also continued to support herself as an itinerant musician.
-Her application to take over the post of Türmerin (loosely "Tower keeper") was one of forty-six.
-Her fellow applicants included six other women.
-This is despite the fact that the post is a public-sector part-time position without the statutory notice period applicable to full-time positions, and involves extensive night-time and weekend working.
-Saljé therefore combines the post with a second, more conventional part-time position as a worker with the local Sparda-Bank: "something completely different, involving computers" ("Etwas ganz anderes, was mit Computern").

-Notwithstanding her robustly ebullient manner, Martje Saljé is deeply religious.
-Religion drives much of her commitment to her work as "Türmerin".
-Despite being a Protestant, she has no issues with the fact that she undertakes her responsibilities in the tower of a Catholic church, and she makes no secret of feeling "a bit closer to Heaven" ("...dem Himmel ein Stück näher...") in her little office high above the city streets.
-There is also more than a hint of vocation in her reaction when asked how long she intends to continue with her work as Türmerin: "My predecessor carried on till his seventieth year.
-I might carry on for even longer if my joints hold out".
-(Note: "Mein Vorgänger war bis zu seinem 70.
-Lebensjahr Türmer.
-Das kann ich, wenn meine Gelenke das mitmachen, sogar noch übertreffen".)
+Thalmann is Protestant, but has no issues with the fact that she works in the tower of a Catholic church.
+She has said she enjoys feeling "a bit closer to Heaven" ("...dem Himmel ein Stück näher...") in her little office high above the city streets.